folisky1/Ecommerce-Sales-Analysis/README.md

 **RECOMMENDATIONS**

-1.To optimize sales, the e-commerce store should strategize targeted marketing campaigns, promotional offers, and special discounts during peak sales periods.
+1. To optimize sales, the e-commerce store should strategize targeted marketing campaigns, promotional offers, and special discounts during peak sales periods.
 Furthermore, it should conduct a thorough analysis to identify the factors contributing to lower sales during off-peak periods like February and December.
 This investigation will enable the store to address any underlying issues and implement tailored solutions to improve performance during those periods.

 2. the e-commerce store should prioritize increasing the stock of frequently purchased products to meet customer demand and prevent potential customer dissatisfaction.
 Simultaneously, discontinuing the sale of less in-demand products and reallocating resources to popular items will lead to enhanced customer satisfaction, improved sales, and a positive brand reputation